 You have likely had a day here or there where your child was sick, or a snowstorm, hurricane or flood forced you to stay home from work.
 Your only option may have been to take a sick day yourself, or perhaps you were able to get by for a day or two by working from home.

 At the moment Coronavirus is getting a lot of news time, and schools and companies are talking about remote options in anticipation of containing the spread of the virus.
 The prospects of having to work from home for an extended period of time might be a scary prospect for you!

 Don’t panic.
-Whether a sick child or a natural disaster keeps you from heading into the office, our 100% virtual company has remote work tips for you.
+Whether a sick child or a natural disaster keeps you from heading into the office, our 100% virtual company has remote work tips on how to be the best remote worker.
 At Ascendle, we have been working remotely since Day 1, as we understand the business value of being able to work from anywhere, at any time, and with anyone around the globe who will help us get our work done.